MicrosoftDocs/dynamics-365-fraud-protection/content/fpl-lang-ref.md

 Clauses adhere to the following basic structure:

-      RETURN decision
+      RETURN *decision*
-      WHEN condition is true
+      WHEN *condition is true*

 You can return a decision of *Approve*, *Reject*, *Challenge*, or *Review*, and include optional parameters to send more information about the decision.
-For example:
+Here are some examples of valid RETURN statements:

       RETURN Reject()
       RETURN Reject(“email is on block list”)
       RETURN Reject(“email is on block list”, “do not escalate”)

-For information about how to use  decision types and their parameters, see [Decision types](fpl-lang-ref.md#decision-types).

-Everything following the WHEN keyword must evaluate to a Boolean value.
+Everything following the **WHEN** keyword must evaluate to a Boolean value.
 If a **WHEN** expression evaluates to *True*, the **RETURN** decision is executed.

+For information on how to use decision types and their parameters, see [Decision types](fpl-lang-ref.md#decision-types).

 ### WHEN

 A **WHEN** expression is made up of one or more Boolean expressions.
 You can string together multiple Boolean expressions using the [joining operators](fpl-lang-ref.md#joining-operators) **AND (&&)** and **OR (||)**.

 A Boolean expression is formed by checking and/or comparing variables.
-These variables come in two forms:
+There are two types of variables:

 - Payload values
 - Scores

 You can access all variables with the syntax *@variable*.
-To specify a variable is a part of an object, you can write *@”object.variable”*.
+For example, to specify a variable is a part of an object, you can write *@”object.variable”*.

 Fraud Protection language also provides functions that allow you to extract certain information from variables.
 For example, you can use a class of [Geo operators](fpl-lang-ref.md#geo-operators) to convert an IP address to a geographical address.